The GW Rheumatology Fellowship Program is a two-year advanced medical training program fully accredited by the ACGME.

 Fellows are expected to participate in a scholarly activity over the course of the two years.
 In the past, fellows have participated in projects exploring a variety of diseases.

 Over the past several years, fellows have pursued original research projects, literature reviews, quality improvement projects, and published variety of case reports and book chapters.
-The ongoing research of various faculty members and our participation in several national registries through the VA provide multiple opportunities for scholarly projects.
+The ongoing research of various faculty members provide multiple opportunities for scholarly projects.
 Fellows are expected to present posters each year at the Department of Medicine Research Day and D.C.
 Rheumatism Fellow’s Forum (see above), but many also present at other local and national meetings.

 - Musculoskeletal ultrasound